avm99963/forum/README.md

 world that forums which load fast are possible :)

-It has been a long time since I hacked this project (it's 2024 as I'm writing this!) so I don't remember exactly why, but at some point I left the project and it was left in the state that it is right now.
+It has been a long time since I hacked this project (it's 2024 as I'm writing this!) so I don't remember exactly why, but at some point I left the project unfinished in the state that it is in right now.

 During the Covid-19 pandemic and online university classes I decided to host a forum using this software to help my classmates share doubts and answer them (as a Q&A platform, which is what it was meant to be, just like the Google Forums).
-Unfortunately it didn't take off... except for the fact that in 2021, a random stranger called **iq** posted the following message in the forum:
+Unfortunately it didn't take off... except for the fact that in 2021, a random stranger called **iq** posted the following message in the test forum:

 > تقوم بعمل رائع استمر في ذالك